citizenfx/fivem-docs/content/docs/client-manual/crosshair.md

 Usage: `cl_crosshair_dynamic_splitdist 7.0`

 ### cl_crosshair_dynamic_splitalpha_innermod \<float\>
-Unused, controls the transparency of the inner part of the crosshair's lines when moving or shooting
+Unused, controls the transparency of the inner part of the crosshair's lines when moving or shooting.

 Usage: `cl_crosshair_dynamic_splitalpha_innermod 1.0`